ApiLogicServer/ApiLogicProject/readme.md

 # Why: Partial Automation, Proprietary IDEs

-We looked at approaches for building database systems:
+We looked at approaches for building database systems, and saw shortfalls:

 * __Frameworks: _weeks_ for complex systems -__ _multi-endpoint APIs_ and _multi-page apps_ would require weeks in frameworks such as Flask or Django